TigranZhamakochyan/power-outages-analysis/README.md

 ### Data Cleaning

-The following cleaning steps were performed:

-1. **Loaded the Excel file with skiprows=5** to skip the metadata rows at the top of the raw file, then dropped the extra header row and the `variables` column that came with the original dataset format.
+1. I loaded the Excel file with skiprows=5 to skip the metadata rows at the top of the raw file, then dropped the extra header row and the `variables` column that came with the original dataset format.

-2. **Combined date and time columns** into single `OUTAGE.START` and `OUTAGE.RESTORATION` Timestamp columns by concatenating the date and time strings and parsing with `pd.to_datetime`.
-The original four separate date/time columns were then dropped.
+2. I combined date and time columns into single.
+I used `OUTAGE.START` and `OUTAGE.RESTORATION` timestamp columns by concatenating the date and time strings and parsing with `pd.to_datetime`.
+Then I dropped the original four separate date/time columns.

-3. **Replaced 0 values with NaN** in `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW`.
+3. I replaced all the 0 values with NaN in `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW` columns.
 A value of 0 in these columns is not physically meaningful, because an outage cannot last 0 minutes, and 0 customers affected or 0 MW lost indicates missing data rather than a true zero.

-4. **Converted `YEAR` to int and `MONTH` to Int64** to fix float dtype issues caused by the Excel import. `MONTH` uses nullable integer type to preserve NaN values.
+4. I also converted `YEAR` to int and `MONTH` to Int64 to fix float dtype issues caused by the Excel import. `MONTH` uses nullable integer type to preserve NaN values.

-5. **Kept only the 21 most relevant columns** I reduced it from the original 56 columns to those useful for analysis and modeling, including cause, climate, geographic, economic, and time-related features.
+5. I kept only the 21 of the most relevant columns I reduced it from the original 56 columns to those useful for analysis and modeling, including cause, climate, geographic, economic, and time-related features.

 These cleaning steps ensure that missing data is properly represented as NaN, that timestamps are usable for feature extraction, and that the DataFrame is focused on relevant information.